Adrian-Samuel/Lease-Doc-Parsing/README.md

     - This method is intentionally designed to be agnostic to the data source.
 This should work with the JSON file too allowing for easy iteration to support that additional data source

+## Future design decisons

+Once the data is extracted from the pdf, it would be ideal to parralelise the parsing of the lease records to make the process faster.

+Parrelelism assumes each process can indepently and accurately detect the correct columnar structure.
+To do this, we can either:

+1. Use the table headers on page 4

+2. Build a low-latency robust caching layer to discover accurate column positions

+3. Simply hard code those positions assuming the generation of these documents are automated and not subject to change.